srobledo2021/Robotica_Movil_2324_Blog/README.md

  Obstacles direction (red line in the image)
  Average direction (black line in the image)

 Now it is time to implement the coordinate system that we will be using to create the VFF mentioned:

 We have 2 different coordinate systems in this exercise.

 - Absolute coordinate system: Its origin (0,0) is located in the finish line of the circuit (exactly where the F1 starts the lap).
 - Relative coordinate system: It is the coordinate system solidary to the robot (F1).
 Positive values of X means ‘forward’, and positive values of Y means ‘left’.

-We will be using the following function to convert absolute coordinates to relative ones.
+We will be using the following function to convert absolute coordinates to relative ones:

 ```python3
 def absolute2relative (x_abs, y_abs, robotx, roboty, robott):